 The good news is that the figures will give you a clear answer about whether to port or not to port your mortgage.
 It will be black and white as to what is best for you if you get good financial advice before you plan your move.

-Independent fees-free mortgage broker
+Use an Independent fee-free mortgage broker

 YesCanDo Money – Independent fee FREE mortgage brokers

 YesCanDo Money is an FCA-approved fee FREE mortgage broker who offers a No-Fee mortgage service and financial advice in the UK.
 With over 30 years of experience in helping customers and a team of experienced mortgage advisors at hand to help you every step of the way.